 Under the terms of the Merger Agreement, our common unitholders will receive 0.8595 of one common unit representing limited partner interests in Energy Transfer for each common unit of the Partnership.
 In addition, each issued and outstanding Series A Preferred Unit of the Partnership will be exchanged for 0.0265 of an Energy Transfer Series G preferred unit, and Energy Transfer will make a \$10 million cash payment to the owners of the Partnership's general partner for the limited liability company interests in Enable GP.
-The transaction was approved by the boards of directors of the general partners of both partnerships and the Conflicts Committee of our Board of Directors.
-The transaction is subject to the receipt of the required approvals from the holders of a majority of our common units, regulatory approvals, and other customary closing conditions.
+The transaction was approved by the boards of directors of the general partners of both partnerships, and the Conflicts Committee of our Board of Directors, and the holders of a majority of our common units.
+The transaction remains subject to regulatory approvals and other customary closing conditions.